-60. One minor amendment is proposed to the boundary of LGS 6 and one additional Local Green Space is proposed to removes the grass verge along Grange Drive (see Map 8a).
+66. LGS6 is amended slightly to exclude the grass verge along Grange Drive and adjacent to 20 Grange Avenue.
 This loss of this part of LGS 6 does not erode the designation value of LGS 6.
 The area remaining is in fact the extent of the LGS that is well used by local people and has high community value.

-Map 8a Showing Amendment to LGS 6
+Map 8f LGS 6